MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-dimensional-model-report.md

 - Which country is the company seeing the most success in?
 - Which product category and reseller business types should the company continue to invest in?

-Using our sample AdventureWorks sales workbook (link to workbook), we can build this report in no time.
+Using our [AdventureWorks Sales sample Excel workbook](https://github.com/microsoft/powerbi-desktop-samples/blob/main/AdventureWorks%20Sales%20Sample/AdventureWorks%20Sales.xlsx), we can build this report in no time.
 Here’s what the final report will look like.

 :::image type="content" source="media/desktop-dimensional-model-report/adventureworks-finished-report.png" alt-text="Finished AdventureWorks report.":::

+Want to see the finished product?
+You can also download the [completed Power BI .bix file](https://github.com/microsoft/powerbi-desktop-samples/blob/main/AdventureWorks%20Sales%20Sample/AdventureWorks%20Sales.pbix).

 Let’s get started!

-In this tutorial, you'll learn how to:
+In this tutorial, you'll learn to:

-- Download sample data two different ways.
+> [!div class="checklist"]
-- Prepare your data with a few transformations.
+> * Prepare your data with a few transformations
-- Build a report with a title, three visuals, and a slicer.
+> * Build a report with a title, three visuals, and a slicer
-- Publish your report to the Power BI service so you can share it with your colleagues.
+> * Publish your report to the Power BI service so you can share it with your colleagues

 ## Prerequisites